 Background: Dietary carbohydrates are a group of natural compounds that includes simple

 sugars and complex polysaccharides in addition to fibres.
-The primary role of carbohydrate is
+The primary role of carbohydrates is

 to provide energy for various physiological functions in the body.

 sugars are generally recommended for a healthy diet.
 Carbohydrates are essential nutrients that are

 obtained from consumed food and cannot be synthesized by the body.

 Results: The dietary guidelines specify that carbohydrates should provide about half of the total

 calories in a balanced diet while free sugars should be limited to 5-10% of energy.
+Dietary fibre is

-The dietary fibre is non-digestible carbohydrate which is not absorbed in the body but is important for satiety and laxation.
+a non-digestible carbohydrate that is not absorbed in the body but is important for satiety and laxation.

 for infants and children who need a higher proportion of fats and proteins in their diet.

 Conclusion: It is recommended to consume complex carbohydrates and dietary fibres in the diet

 for health.
-Free and added sugars are not recommended if a person is diabetic, obese and trying to
+Free and added sugars are not recommended if a person is diabetic, obese, and trying to

 and further recommendations are essential to elucidate its function in health and diseases.